danielbutts/express-passport-linkedin/README.md

 You'll see `redirect_uri=http://127.0.0.1:3000`.
 OK - much more readable.
 So where did `127.0.0.1:3000` come from?
 We went to `localhost:3000` in our browser, right?

-Search your codebase (in Atom it's CMD+Shift+D to find all in project).
+Search your codebase (in Atom it's CMD+Shift+F to find all in project).
 You should come to this line:

 ```js
 passport.use(new LinkedInStrategy({